Judicial Executive of the Superior Court of Justice

-Case management masters are provincially appointed judicial officers who have the authority to hear and determine certain matters in civil cases, including motions, pre-trials and case conferences.
-Masters and case management masters may also adjudicate construction lien trials, as well as mortgage and general references, provide dispute resolution services, and serve as registrars in Bankruptcy under the Bankruptcy and Insolvency Act.
+Associate Judges are provincially appointed judicial officers who have the authority to hear and determine certain matters in civil cases, including motions, pre-trials and case conferences.
+Associate judges may also adjudicate construction lien trials, as well as mortgage and general references, provide dispute resolution services, and serve as registrars in Bankruptcy under the Bankruptcy and Insolvency Act.

-Under the Courts of Justice Act, complaints about the conduct of case management masters are addressed by the Chief Justice of the Superior Court of Justice.
+Under the Courts of Justice Act, complaints about the conduct of associate judges are addressed by the Chief Justice of the Superior Court of Justice.

 Small Claims Court Administrative Judge

 Under the Courts of Justice Act, any complaint about the conduct of the Small Claims Court Administrative Judge should be submitted in writing to the Chief Justice of the Superior Court of Justice.

 Deputy Judges of the Small Claims Court